BT Group: 2021 to present

 In February 2021, BT and EE launched a fixed-line home broadband service that can also use the mobile network.
 With the introduction of the Hybrid Connect device, customers who lost connection through their Smart Hub 2 would automatically be connected to EE's mobile network, giving them an uninterrupted connection that BT described as "unbreakable".
 In June 2021, French telecommunications company Altice acquired a 12% stake in BT, increasing to 18% in December 2021 and 24.5% in May 2023.
 Patrick Drahi's purchase of 650 million shares cost about £960 million.

 Altice's increasing stake in BT Group posed questions around the national security of the United Kingdom's infrastructure, and the UK government opened an investigation in May 2022 to look into possible security implications.
 In August 2022, the government completed its investigation and ruled that Drahi would not be required to cut his stake in BT, concluding that the investment did not pose any national security risks.

-In July 2023, BT announced the appointment of businesswoman Allison Kirkby as its chief executive, replacing Philip Jansen in February 2024.
+In July 2023, BT announced the appointment of businesswoman Allison Kirkby as its first female chief executive, replacing Philip Jansen in February 2024.
 In June 2024, Carlos Slim acquired a 3.2% equity stake in the group.
 Two months later, Sunil Mittal's Bharti Enterprises paid around £3.2bn for Drahi's 24.5% stake.

+In May 2025, BT announced plans to create BT International, a new standalone unit for serving its global customers.